Drum Tuning Basics

 Follow this easy drum tuning guide to get the best sound from your kit.
 If you're not sure what anything means below, check out the Drum Sound FAQ for definitions.

 Start from scratch.
 If you've already got the drumhead on, completely detune it by loosening all of the lugs.
 You'll have much better results if you start out this way.
 Clear out any dust/drumstick fragments/other stuff if you take the drumhead completely off!

-You'll tune the batter drumhead first (the drumhead that you hit).
+You'll tune the batter (top) drumhead first (the drumhead that you hit).
 Stop the resonant head from interfering by resting it on the drum stool.

 Seat the drumhead.
 Press in the center and around the edge to ensure the head fits snug against the bearing edge.
-Without the drumhead making good bearing edge contact, it is be hard (or impossible) to tune.
+Without the drumhead making good bearing edge contact, it will be hard (or impossible) to tune.
 Don't worry if the head makes cracking noises, this is normal!

 If you've removed the drumhead completely, put on the hoop and insert the tuning rods into each lug.

 Finger-tighten each tuning rod (screw it as tight as you can with only your fingers).
 Double-check the ones you've already done (they can usually be tightened more)...
 This ensures each rod starts with the same amount of tension.
 Even tension around the drumhead is the key to good drum tuning!

 Tighten each rod a 1/2 turn with a drum key.
 Following the pattern in the diagram below, always tighten the opposite rod from the one you've just turned...
 Never tighten two rods side-by-side (unless you're looking for a specific sound).